dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 To make Iris dataset be recognizable to XGBoost, we need to encode String-typed label, i.e. "class", to Double-typed label.

-To convert String-typed label to Double, we can use Spark's built-in feature transformer `StringIndexer <https://spark.apache.org/docs/2.3.1/api/scala/index.html#org.apache.spark.ml.feature.StringIndexer>`_. but it has not been accelerated by by Spark-Rapids, which means it will be fallen back to CPU to run and cause performance issue.
+One way to convert the String-typed label to Double is to use Spark's built-in feature transformer `StringIndexer <https://spark.apache.org/docs/2.3.1/api/scala/index.html#org.apache.spark.ml.feature.StringIndexer>`_. but it has not been accelerated by Spark-Rapids yet, which means it will fall back to CPU to run and cause performance issue.
 Instead, we use an alternative way to acheive the same goal by the following code